 The Salty Pelican combines the social atmosphere of a hostel with the peaceful vibe of a retreat.
 Perched on a hill above Cascais, it’s a beautiful villa with a beachy interior.
-From the huge rainfall shower to the cosy downstairs lounge, The Salty Pelican is a comfy place to spend some time.
+From the huge rainfall shower to the cosy downstairs lounge, The Salty Pelican Yoga & Surf Retreat is a comfy place to spend some time.

-The Salty Pelican is a hostel – so unless you book the private double room, you’ll be sleeping in a four, six, or eight-bed dorm.
+The Salty Pelican is a hostel.
+So unless you book the private double room, you’ll be sleeping in a four, six, or eight-bed dorm.
 It’s also worth realising that you probably won’t get the best sleep of your life here.
 The morning yoga class starts at 7 am, and even if you’re not taking part, prepare to be woken up early.

 Although it mightn’t seem like it when you’re trudging uphill in the heat – The Salty Pelican is in a wonderful location.
 A short walk from Monte Estoril station, the hostel is also within walking distance of Cascais town, several beaches, leafy parks, and countless restaurants.
 Sintra National Park is a bus ride away and Lisbon is 45 minutes by train.

-The afternoon yin yoga classes also happen outdoors but in a nearby park.
+For me, the chance to practise yoga by the sea at sunrise was a major highlight of my time in Cascais.
+The afternoon yin yoga sessions also take place outdoors, but in a peaceful park close to the hostel.
 There are lots of slow movements and restorative poses, which feel great after a day of surfing or rock-climbing.

 You can also try Stand-Up Paddleboarding (SUP) and rock-climbing and you don’t necessarily have to decide before you arrive.
 The retreat packages are flexible, so you can add in sessions if something tempts you.